JeroenSchols/COMSET-GISCUP/ConceptDoc.md

 * Dynamic Travel Times.
 The travel time through each segment can vary probabilistically as a function of time-of-day and is determined by a traffic model.
 * Failures.
-Taxis may fail at any time.
+Taxis may fail at any time. _**UNDER DISCUSSION**_

 For more details, see [GISCUP 2020 Problem Definition](https://docs.google.com/document/d/e/2PACX-1vQ6PL6krQtLjtWs8pI3UKI_NhNuFr_Ecl_Kfk77Yt3ZLzrf2lWt6A1UUCgAbf3JMgnXR9VhfWXJCtab/pub)

 This document outlines GISCUP 2020's conceptual differences from GISCUP 2019.
-We do not intend to cover all of 2019's functionality.
+We do not intend to cover all of 2019's functionality but to supply enough details to highlight the key differences.

-We supply only enough details to highlight the key differences.
+In the code and here, the term agent is synonymous with taxes; resource, with customers.

-The code refers to taxis as agents, and customers as resources.
+Here, we use the synonyms interchangeably.

 ## Simulation in GISCUP 2019

-The simulation consists of two types of events implemented by the classes `AgentEvent` and `ResourceEvent`.
+The simulation consists of two varieties of events implemented by the classes `AgentEvent` and `ResourceEvent`.
 An `AgentEvent` implements its associated `Agent`'s behavior;
 a `ResourceEvent` implements a customer's behavior or states.